DermaCon-IN: A Multi-concept Annotated Dermatological Image Dataset of Indian Skin Disorders for Clinical AI Research: Challenges, Opportunities Limitations

-Images were cropped post-acquisition to remove garments and background clutter where feasible, though incidental artifacts (e.g., jewelry) remain in some cases.
-The resulting variability in resolution, arising from diverse capture devices and aspect ratios, is a natural outcome, but advantageous.
-It reflects real-world conditions, where patients may crop or capture images themselves, and encourages model robustness to such variations.
-Image heights range from $296$ to $4{,}608$ pixels and widths from $346$ to $4{,}608$ pixels, with a mean resolution of $2{,}300$x$2{,}057$ pixels.
-The average image area is $4.97$M pixels ($\pm$3.01M), with an interquartile range of $2.62$M–$6.69$M pixels (Figure~\ref{fig:res}), indicating consistently high-fidelity input for fine-grained modeling. \paragraph{Hierarchical Labels and Clinical Distribution:} \begin{itemize} \item \textbf{Class Imbalance:} Our hierarchical labelling across main and sub-classes reflects true outpatient frequencies, common conditions are well-represented, while others occur proportionally less.
-This mirrors real-world practice and enables models to learn from naturally occurring clinical distributions. \item \textbf{Long-tailed Disease Labels:} The dataset embraces the inherent long-tailed nature of dermatological diagnoses, where few diseases are prevalent and many are rare.
-This structure presents a valuable opportunity to train models that generalize across the full clinical spectrum, including rare disease categories. \end{itemize} \paragraph{Instance-level concepts:} These concepts describe what is visually observed in each image, such as scaling and erythema, and introduce two key characteristics that make DermaCon-IN a rich dataset for advancing clinical AI: \begin{itemize} \item \textbf{Class-agnostic semantics:} Descriptors (used as concepts) are shared across classes and are not rigidly tied to any single diagnostic category (e.g., \textit{scaling} alone $\rightsquigarrow$ ichthyosis, whereas \textit{scaling + erythema} $\rightsquigarrow$ psoriasis), with diagnostic meaning arising from their combinations.
+\end{itemize} \paragraph{Instance-level concepts:} These concepts describe what is visually observed in each image, such as scaling and erythema, and introduce two key characteristics that make DermaCon-IN a rich dataset for advancing clinical AI: \begin{itemize} \item \textbf{Class-agnostic semantics:} Descriptors (used as concepts) are shared across classes and are not rigidly tied to any single diagnostic category (e.g., \textit{scaling} alone $\rightsquigarrow$ ichthyosis, whereas \textit{scaling + erythema} $\rightsquigarrow$ psoriasis), with diagnostic meaning arising from their combinations.
 This invites the development of models capable of compositional and context-aware reasoning. \item \textbf{Long-tailed distribution:} The natural skew in concept frequencies mirrors real-world prevalence, where rare but critical findings coexist with common patterns.
-This creates opportunities to tackle challenges in multi-concept learning and rare concept detection---core problems in clinical AI. \end{itemize} \paragraph{Limitations.} In accordance with ethical considerations, all images were anonymised by masking identifiable facial features, such as the eyes, and cropping facial regions where necessary.
+This creates opportunities to tackle challenges in multi-concept learning and rare concept detection, core problems in clinical AI. \end{itemize} \paragraph{Limitations.} In accordance with ethical considerations, all images were anonymized by masking identifiable facial features, such as the eyes, and cropping facial regions where necessary.
 While essential for protecting patient identity, this may limit the model’s ability to accurately learn or detect diseases that primarily manifest on the face.